 Anti-GD2 T-cells with no chemotherapy

 - fluid in a drip (IV fluids) for 6 hours

-- anti-GD2 T-cells as an injection into the bloodstream (intravenously) over about 5 minutes
+- anti-GD2 T-cells as an injection into the bloodstream (intravenously) over about 5 to 30 minutes

 - fluids as a drip for 24 hours

 You also have an anti allergy drug (an antihistamine).